AS A MOTORIST, WHAT ARE MY INSURANCE NEEDS?

-WHAT OTHER DAMAGES CAN I RECOVER IF I’M HURT?
+WHAT OTHER DAMAGES CAN I RECOVER IF I SUFFER FROM AN AUTOMOBILE ACCIDENT INJURY?

 Even if you were the sole cause of your accident, up to three (3) years of lost wages and “replacement services” will be paid by your own insurance (or the next insurance company listed on page 5).

 You, or your dependents, are entitled to receive 85% of your gross wage, including all fringe benefits, up to a statutory maximum which is revised annually.
 1) If you pay less than 15% of your wage in taxes, you can recover more than 85% of your wage loss.
 2) If you were temporarily unemployed at the time of the wreck, you are entitled to wage loss equal to your last month’s earnings.
 If your employer replaces you during the disability period, you can continue to collect lost wages after you are released by the doctor, so long as you actively seek other employment.
 If you return to work at a lower paying job, you can collect the difference between your new wage and your pre-accident wage during the benefit period.

 In case of death, the victim’s dependents receive PIP benefits equal to the “tangible things of economic value” they would have received; this may include retirement income, pension plan or wage continuation payments, health insurance coverage and other non-wage income.